Students Classroom

 all

-Summer Cancer Disparities Program
+Cancer Disparities Research Summer Program

-In this program, college undergraduates participate in a didactic core curriculum and weekly group seminars featuring career development activities, goal setting, and discussion of works in progress.
+This program is designed to connect undergraduates to potential mentors and research opportunities, making a future career in biomedical sciences more accessible.
+College undergraduates participate in a didactic core curriculum and weekly group seminars featuring career development activities, goal setting, and discussion of works in progress.
 Other experiences include shadowing basic scientists in their labs, participating in community events, and completing a mentored project on a topic related to cancer disparities in Southeast Wisconsin.

 Student-centered Program to Advance Research in Cancer Careers (SPARCC)

-Undergraduate Fellowship Program
+University of Wisconsin-Milwaukee Fellowship Program

 all